fcelda/nsec5-draft/nsec5.md

 Consider a query for a type A record for foo.d.example.org.

-Here, d.example.org is a delegation to an unsigned zone, which sits within an Opt-Out span.
+Here, d.example.org is a delegation to an unsigned zone, which lies within an Opt-Out span.

 The server must prove the following facts: